redux-utilities/redux-actions/docs/introduction/BeginnerTutorial.md

 const increment = createAction('INCREMENT');
 ```

 Next we are going to handle that action with `handleAction`.
-We can provide it our action to let it know which action to handle.
+We can provide it our `increment` action to let it know which action to handle.
 A method to handle our state transformation, and the default state.

 ```js
 const reducer = handleAction(increment, (state, action) => ({